agtoliv/agtoliv/README.md

 # 👨‍💻 Augusto Oliveira 🚀

 Welcome to my profile!
 I'm Augusto, a budding Software Engineering and Cloud Computing enthusiast 🌐, diving deep into the realms of web development and decentralized technologies.
-Currently, I'm enhancing my skills through the Front-End Engineering course at EBAC 📚 and a Cloud Computing, training for SAA-C03 AWS certification.
+Currently, I'm enhancing my skills through the Python Fullstack Development course at EBAC 📚 and a Cloud Computing, training for SAA-C03 AWS certification.

 ## 🙋‍♂️ About Me